 Also, pizza contains cheese which is a dairy product.
-If your pooch is lactose-intolerant, they may experience an upset stomach or gastrointestinal upset.
+If your pooch is lactose-intolerant, he may experience an upset stomach or gastrointestinal upset.
 Keep in mind the type of oil that is used to make the pizza.
 If it is olive oil, then that is fine for doggy consumption.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE

 The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 No material on this site is intended to be a substitute for professional veterinary advice, diagnosis, or treatment.
 Always seek the advice of your veterinarian or other qualified health care provider with any questions you may have regarding dietary needs.